 What diff’rence? but thou dost possess

 The things I seek, not love them less.

-In the above three stanzas, the poet says that he loves all those things which are dear to the Spirit of Delight.
-He loves the earth in spring, the starry night, an autumn evening, and a misty morning.
+In the above three stanzas of ‘Invocation’, the poet says that he loves all those things which are dear to the Spirit of Delight.
+He loves the earth in spring, the starry night, an autumn evening, and misty morning.
 H loves snow and frost and waves and winds and storms.
 He loves all the objects, forces, and processes of Nature.
 He loves peaceful solitude.
 He also loves the company of quiet, wise, and good people.
 The Spirit of Delight, too, loves all these things, while he does not possess them.
-In other words, even these thins fail to bring him any happiness.
+In other words, even these things fail to bring him any happiness.
 Being a great lover of Nature, the poet says that he loves all objects of Nature because Nature does not bear any mark of human misery.
 He loves ‘everything almost, which is Nature’s, and may be untainted by man’s misery.”
 Thus, expressing his deep love of Nature, the poet has also given us beautiful Nature-pictures.
 The poet loves all aspects of Nature, which are untouched by human sufferings.

 Human life is full of sorrow and grief.
 Nature is, however, free from all those misfortunes which afflict mankind.
 Since the poet is an ardent love Nature and its all aspects, there should therefore be no difference between him and the Spirit of Delight.
 But a difference does exit.
 The Spirit of Delight possesses those things while the poet does not possess any of them.
 The poet does not love those objects of Nature less than the Spirit of Delight loves them, but he has not been able to possess them.
-In other words, those objects of Nature have not provided him with happiness which he seeks.
+In other words, those objects of Nature have not provided him with the happiness that he seeks.